Does this test have other names?

 be driving illegally under the influence.
 In children, it can be used to check for

-Although alcohol poisoning can be fatal, most such deaths are accidental.
-Besides
+Alcohol poisoning can be fatal, but most such deaths are accidental.
+Besides wine,

-wine, spirits, and beer, ethanol is found in a surprising number of common household
+spirits, and beer, ethanol is found in a surprising number of common household items.

 Perfume, cologne, and body sprays